badercodes/practice-express-4/readme.md

 ~~3 - added the command "nodemon server.js" as test script in package.json - so that I can run npm test to run dev env~~ 4 - npm i express nodemon
 5 - Placed a listen call on the server
-6 - Created a landing route "/" and tested it with Postman & browser.
+6 - Created a landing route "/" and tested it with Postman & Browser.
 7 - Created a POST route and attempted to echo back the response - FAILED - req.body is undefined due to data incoming to the server not being parsed.
 Remember all incoming data is in string format so it needs to be parsed.
 8 - Parse incoming data to server to be able to use it (this needs to happen as part of server configuation) 9 - Parsing done using body-parser or built in equivalent.